Councils Cannot Demand Debts Caused By ‘Bedroom Tax’ Are Filled Using DLA

 He added: “The Council’s approach is an example of indirect or Thlimmenos discrimination because it treats disabled applicants and their disability-related income in exactly the same way as it treats others and their non-disability related incomes, giving rise to unfavourable treatment to the disabled applicants.”

 Expert Opinion"We have long-believed this issue is a no-win situation – our clients were given a small amount of DHP due to receiving the care component of DLA, and therefore had to use disability benefits to meet costs which should be met by housing support.

 "Sandwell Council’s policy meant our clients were in a really difficult situation, as not only had they been adversely affected by the bedroom tax, but they also then faced further hardship as a result of having less DLA to spend on their care needs.
 With no alternative accommodation available, they were left in a ‘no win’ scenario.

 "Today’s ruling is an important step forward that recognises how the existing council policy simply failed to consider how disabled people would be adversely affected by the treatment of the care component of DLA as income and we are delighted to have helped them succeed in their challenge."
-Fiona McGhie - Senior Associate Solicitor
+Fiona McGhie - Partner

 If you or a loved one has been affected by a health or social care decision, our healthcare and social services solicitors could help you make a challenge.
 Visit our Protecting Your Rights Section for information.